Search for new physics effects in $\nu\bar{\nu}\gamma$ production at a Tera-Z factory: Introduction

+Fig.~\ref{Fig.2} shows the predicted behavior of the obtained partial decay width $\Gamma(Z \to \nu \bar{\nu} \gamma)$ as a function of the minimum photon energy $E_{\gamma}^{\min}$ for two different sets of effective operator coefficients.
+The two curves correspond to the contributions of dimension-6 operators (with $\kappa_{1}/\Lambda^{2} = \kappa_{2}/\Lambda^{2} = 5~\text{TeV}^{-2}$) and a dimension-8 operator (with $\alpha_{8}/\Lambda^{4} = 25~\text{TeV}^{-4}$).
+As shown in the figure, the decay width decreases monotonically as $E_{\gamma}^{\min}$ increases.
+This trend is a natural consequence of the phase-space suppression encoded in the integrands of Eqs.~(\ref{dgdx1}) and (\ref{dgdx2}), which contain factors such as $2x^{3}/3 - x^{4}/3$ (dimension-6) and $x^{3} - x^{4}$ (dimension-8).
+Imposing a larger value of $E_{\gamma}^{\min}$ restricts the integration range in $x$, reducing the accessible phase space and thus lowering the resulting partial width.
+This simplified setup allows for a transparent interpretation of the photon energy dependence before turning to the detailed collider-level analysis.

+In this work, we study the impact of the dimension-6 and dimension-8 operators on the $Z\nu\bar{\nu}\gamma$ vertex by first analyzing the partial decay width $\Gamma(Z\to\nu\bar{\nu}\gamma)$ as an isolated decay process, and then relating these results to the full production process $e^{+}e^{-}\to\nu\bar{\nu}\gamma$, which is the relevant channel at a Tera-$Z$ collider and is dominated by on-shell $Z$-boson production.
+We emphasize that the decay study is used only to illustrate the dependence of the vertex on the EFT couplings, while the phenomenological predictions for collider rates are based on the full $e^{+}e^{}\to\nu\bar{\nu}\gamma$ process.

-In this work, we investigate the impact of dimension-6 and dimension-8 couplings on the $Z\nu\bar{\nu}\gamma$ vertex, considering both the $Z \to \nu \bar{\nu}\gamma$ decay and the $e^+e^- \to \nu \bar{\nu}\gamma$ production processes.
-For this purpose, the operators defined in Eqs.~(\ref{eq.1})-(\ref{eq.2}) are implemented into a Universal FeynRules Output (UFO)~\cite{Degrande:2011ua} model, generated with the \texttt{FeynRules} package \cite{Alloul:2013bka}, and subsequently employed in \texttt{MadGraph5\_aMC@NLO v3.5.2}~\cite{Alwall:2014hca}.
+For this purpose, the operators defined in Eqs.~(\ref{eq.1})-(\ref{eq.2}) are implemented into a Universal FeynRules Output (UFO)~\cite{Degrande:2011ua} model, generated with the \texttt{FeynRules} package \cite{Alloul:2013bka}, and subsequently employed in \texttt{MadGraph5\_aMC@NLO v3.5.6}~\cite{Alwall:2014hca}.
 Within this framework, we simulate both the signal and background events for the $e^+e^- \to \nu \bar{\nu}\gamma$ process.
 A detailed phenomenological analysis is then carried out by scanning the relevant parameter space of the anomalous couplings.
 This approach allows us to quantify the sensitivity of the BR($Z \to \nu \bar{\nu}\gamma$) to the effective operators and to identify the regions where deviations from the SM predictions become most significant.